harrim91/CV/README.md

 # Michael Harrison
 [Twitter](http://www.twitter.com/mikeh91) | [Blog](http://michaelharrison.party)

 Web Developer with a background in QA, Mathematics & Philosophy.
 Ruby and JS, including Rails and Angular.
-Currently teaching myself Node.
+Currently teaching myself Node and React.
+ES2015 woop.

 I love solving problems, and I love making things.
 I have a demonstrable desire to learn, to push myself towards best practices, and to write the best, cleanest, most thoroughly tested code I possibly can.